DevilDogTG/VisualStudio.ProjectTemplates/src/DMNSN.Templates.Project.ConsoleApp/README.md

-## DMNSN.ConsoleApps code style
+## DMNSN.Templates.Project.ConsoleApp code style

-`DMNSN.ConsoleApps` is the reference implementation for these templates.
+`DMNSN.Templates.Project.ConsoleApp` is the reference implementation for these templates.
 The project adopts a concise C# layout with the following characteristics:

 - **Top-level statements** in `Program.cs` configure the host and Serilog without an explicit `Main` method.